guidewire-oss/sawchain/docs/REFERENCE.md

 func (s *Sawchain) Update(ctx context.Context, args ...interface{}) error
 ```

-Update updates resources with objects, a manifest, or a Chainsaw template, and returns an error if any client Get or Update operations fail.
+Update updates resources with objects, a manifest, or a Chainsaw template, and returns an error if any client Update operations fail.

 #### Arguments